agx-r/Bootloader/README.md

    **Note:** Be extremely careful to specify the correct device name to avoid accidentally overwriting important data.

-## Limitations and Customization

-This bootloader is a minimal example and lacks advanced features or error checking.
-It is intended to demonstrate the basic structure

- and flow of a bootloader written in NASM.
-You can customize and extend the code to fit your specific needs.

-For more information on bootloader development and x86 assembly language, refer to relevant documentation and online resources.

 ## License

 This code is provided under the MIT License.
 See the [LICENSE](LICENSE) file for details.